cern-it-sdc-id/puppet-dpm/README.md

 ####Xrootd  configuration

-The basic Xrootd configuration requires only to sepcifies the **xrootd_sharedkey**, which should be a 32 to 64 char long string, the same for all the cluster.
+The basic Xrootd configuration requires only to specifies the **xrootd_sharedkey**, which should be a 32 to 64 char long string, the same for all the cluster.

-In order to configure the Xrootd Fedarations and the Xrootd Monitoring via the parameter **dpm_xrootd_fedredirs**, **xrd_report** and **xrd_monitor** please refer to the DPM-Xrootd puppet guide:
+In order to configure the Xrootd Federations and the Xrootd Monitoring via the parameter **dpm_xrootd_fedredirs**, **xrd_report** and **xrd_monitor** please refer to the DPM-Xrootd puppet guide:

 https://svnweb.cern.ch/trac/lcgdm/wiki/Dpm/Xroot/PuppetSetup